sshubhadeep/Google4j/README.md

 # Google4j
-A wrapper API for implementing all google APIs
+A wrapper API library, capable of fetching data from multiple google APIs to be used programmatically.